Elkin Blanketeers

 The Elkin Blanketeers were a minor league baseball team based in Elkin, North Carolina.
 The Blanketeers played as members of the Class D level Blue Ridge League from 1949 to 1950 and North Carolina State League from 1951 to 1952, winning the 1950 pennant.

-Elkin hosted home minor league games at Elkin Memorial Park, where a Blanketeer player was married at home plate in 1950.
+Elkin hosted minor league home games at Elkin Memorial Park.
+A Blanketeers player was married at home plate before a game in 1950.